 Entry to buildings will be regulated and monitored.
 You will be required to swipe your KGI keycard every time you enter a building.
 By doing this, we will be able to keep track of those who enter the building in the event that we need to contact trace.

-Invited guests are allowed only with explicit permission and are expected to abide by all campus wide and building-specific protocols including physical distancing, wearing of face covering, and symptom checks prior to entering KGI buildings
+Invited guests are allowed only with explicit permission and are expected to abide by all campus-wide and building-specific protocols including physical distancing, wearing of face masks, and symptom checks prior to entering KGI buildings